Luther Burbank Park Sport Courts Renovation

 The 2022 PROS Plan identified the Luther Burbank courts as a preferred location for pickleball court design, and a capital project to renovate the courts was included in the 2023-2024 Biennial Budget and Capital Improvement Program.
 The City also received grant funding through the King County Parks Capital and Open Space program to support this capital.

 Construction started in May 2024 and included removing the existing subgrade and asphalt; paving new asphalt; and installing temporary court markings, new pickleball nets, and facility fencing.
-The courts are open for play on a first-come, first-served basis, and temporary rules are posted on-site as well as on the City website.
+FieldTurf, the City's contractor for this project, returned in 2025 to install permanent acrylic court surfacing and finish other items.
+The courts are now complete and open on a first-come, first-served basis.
+Facility rules are posted on-site and on the City website.

 Use this tool to share your thoughts about this capital project.
 All comments will be considered as part of the public record and reviewed by staff.
 Please be a good neighbor and keep your comments civil; refer to our moderation policy for more details.
 If you have a question, please submit it through the Ask A Question tool for a staff response.